zammad/zammad-org/src/en/reference/docker-compose-scenarios.md

 ## Overview

 If the "vanilla" Zammad stack doesn't cover your use-case, you can use one of the pre-defined scenarios.
-We don't recommend to change the compose files locally, because it will be hard to keep track of upstream changes for the stack then.
-This is why you should either use Portainer's repository build method or clone the repository and update it regularly, when using docker compose.
+We don't recommend to change the Compose files locally, because it will be hard to keep track of upstream changes for the stack then.
+This is why you should either use Portainer's repository build method or clone the repository and update it regularly, when using Docker Compose.

 The following scenarios are supported and explained further below:

 - [Making the stack available via HTTPS](#making-the-stack-available-via-https)
   - Add a Cloudflare tunnel service to the stack
   - Add a Nginx Proxy Manager (NPM) to the stack
-  - Add an external docker network to Nginx
+  - Add an external Docker network to Nginx
 - [Using external services](#using-external-services)
   - Disable Elasticsearch service
 - [Making services externally available](#making-services-externally-available)
-  - Add an external docker network to Elasticsearch
+  - Add an external Docker network to Elasticsearch
   - Add an host port to Elasticsearch
 - [Additional scenarios](#additional-scenarios)
   - Disable the backup service